stadt-bielefeld/bielefeldGEOCLIENT/dev/README.md

 If you want to use mapfish and have not configured Java 8 as the default Java Version, you need to set the `JAVA_HOME` environment variable. i.e.:
 - `JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/ FLASK_APP=manage.py flask run-munimap`

-In another terminal the docker dev environment needs to be started
-- `docker-compose --profile dev up`

 and finally the client (javascript) source can be watched via:
 - `npm start` (ran in the root folder, i.e, bielefeldGEOCLIENT)